Radar Tracking and Jamming

 2. Expand () the Radar SearchTrack () data provider.

-5. Click OK .
+5. Click OK.

 Generating the new graph

-1. Select PDet Jamming () in My Styles ().
+1. Select PDet Jamming () in the My Styles () folder.

-2. Click Generate... .
+2. Click Generate....

-3. By placing the S/T Integrated PDetand S/T Integrated PDet with jamming on the same axis, it's easier to read the graph.
+3. By placing the S/T Integrated PDet and S/T Integrated PDet with jamming on the same axis, it's easier to read the graph.
 As you can see by looking at the graph, the jammer attached to the aerostat is effectively jamming the tracking radar.

 S/T Integrated PDet With Jamming

-Your graph might look slightly different from the above image.
+Your graph might look different from the above image.
 You can see from the graph that the radar jammer effects the return signal back to the radar's receiver.
 You can also see that it doesn't take a lot of power for an interference source to affect the radar.

 4. Close () the graph.